Election of Ali to the caliphate: Legitimacy

 Hugh N. Kennedy and Veccia Vaglieri write that the election of Ali faced little opposition, and this is also implied by Shaban.
 Jafri and Momen further suggest that Ali was elected by a near-consensus, adding that he was the only popularly-elected caliph in Muslim history.
 The latter part is also echoed by Ayoub.
 In reality, even though underprivileged groups rallied around Ali, he had limited support among the powerful Quraysh, some of whom aspired to the title of caliph.
 Within the Quraysh, Madelung identifies two camps opposed to Ali: the Umayyads, who believed that the caliphate was their right after Uthman, and those who wished to restore the caliphate of Quraysh on the same principles laid by Abu Bakr (r.
 632–634) and Umar (r.
 634–644) (rather than the caliphate of Muhammad's clan, the Banu Hashim).
 Madelung considers the latter group as the majority within the Quraysh.
 Kennedy similarly writes that the Quraysh challenged Ali to preserve the status of their tribe, while Jafri suggests that the Meccan elites were threatened by the ascetic Ali who represented the Ansar and the lower classes of the society.
 Ali was also vocal about the divine and exclusive right of Muhammad's kin to succeed him, which would have jeopardized the future ambitions of other Qurayshites for leadership.

 Exodus

 The Umayyads fled Medina after the assassination of Uthman, notable among them Marwan.
 Some Qurayshite figures also left Medina without paying allegiance to Ali or after breaking their oaths.
 Most of them gathered in Mecca, though some made their way to Damascus.
 In particular, Talha and Zubayr left Medina on the pretext of performing the umrah (lesser pilgrimage).
 Muhammad's widow Aisha was already in Mecca, having left Medina earlier ostensibly for the umrah, despite the pleas of Uthman, who believed her presence in Medina would restrain the rebels from attack.
-When she learned about the accession of Ali, she immediately began to mobilize the rebel party in favor of her close relatives, Talha and Zubayr.
-She did so seemingly to seek justice for Uthman, although McHugo, Jafri, and Ayoub question her motives, saying that she had earlier actively incited the Muslims against Uthman.
+After learning about the accession of Ali, she began to mobilize the rebel party in favor of her close relatives, Talha and Zubayr.
+She did so ostensibly to seek justice for Uthman, although some have questioned her motives because she had earlier actively opposed Uthman.